-2.4 To maintain the integrity and strength of teaching at both undergraduate and postgraduate levels and supervision of Honours and Higher Degrees by Research students, a Faculty and School has a responsibility to prepare and plan for staff participation in PDP in their annual work allocation and workforce planning processes.
+2.4 To maintain the integrity and strength of teaching at both undergraduate and postgraduate levels and supervision of Honours and Higher Degrees by Research students, a School has a responsibility to prepare and plan for staff participation in PDP in their annual work allocation and workforce planning processes.

 Cost Centres also need to prepare and plan for staff participation in PDP in order to ensure continuity of services.

 3.1 The Director, Human Resources calls for applications, normally around the middle of the year.
 In the call for applications, the Director, Human Resources specifies the closing date by which applications are to be submitted to Human Resources.

 3.3 Human Resources conducts information sessions for prospective applicants soon after the call for applications has been made and provides advice to CCMs and Heads of Schools, as required.

 4.1 The onus is on the applicant to provide adequate information for the PDP Committee to be able to make a reasonable judgement whether or not the application meets the merit criteria for PDP.

 4.2 To be considered, an application must propose a significant project that:

 - broadens the staff member’s experience and exposes them to, and immerses them in, a different organisation – an/other university/universities or in industry or an/other relevant organisation/s;

 - involves working collaboratively with scholars, teachers, researchers or professionals from whom the participant will learn and gain demonstrable benefits, and who are preferably leaders in their discipline/field;